 Tiny crustaceans called copepods float freely in the water and eat the algae.
 They are a main component of what looks like the “dust” you can see floating around in the water in the video.
 But because nutrients in the water dwindle or even disappear during the dark months of winter, when the algae’s photosynthesis basically stops, the copepods create and store lipids inside their bodies, which they live off of during those dark months.

 Now for the really cool critters: ctenophores and larvaceans.
 These are bigger living blobs that look somewhat like small jelly fish.
 In the video, starting about halfway through, you can see them hovering and flapping their ghostly bodies.
 They eat the copepods.

 But what eats the ctenophores in the under-ice region?
 “That we don’t know,” Boetius told me.
 “We saw no fish.”
 In warmer waters tiny fish such as anchovies and larger ones such as cod would eat these gelatinous animals, and seals and polar bears would eat the fish.
 Boetius is eager to return for future missions to try to complete the food web, which is obviously critical to the survival of all these animals large and small, and which in turn could affect other food webs that link the Arctic region to warmer regions at lower latitudes.
 Ultimately, Boetius said, “learning more will tell us what ice loss means for life on earth.”

-Photo and video of Nereid mission courtesy of Woods Hole Oceanographic Institution
+Photo Nereid mission courtesy of Woods Hole Oceanographic Institution